Carol Gianotti

-Gianotti was the first Australian woman to be inducted into the USBC and PWBA Hall of Fame in the United States.
+Gianotti was the first Australian woman to be inducted into the USBC and PWBA Halls of Fame in the United States.

+On her debut as a youth bowler, Gianotti earned one gold and three silver medals at the Asian Youth Championships in 1985 held in Jakarta, Indonesia.
+Representing Australia at the 1988 Seoul Olympic Games was a career milestone leading up to the PWBA.
 She competed for Australia in the 1988 Seoul Olympic Games when bowling was introduced as a demonstration sport.

-Gianotti, who debuted in the PWBA in 1989 at the age of 21, was an instant success after winning her maiden championship and major in her first appearance on tour.
-The tournament was the 1989 USBC Queens, the women's pro tour's most prestigious major.
+Gianotti debuted in the PWBA in 1989 at the age of 21, and was an instant success after winning her maiden championship at the WIBC Queens major in her first appearance on tour.
+She would win a second PWBA title later in the year on her way to PWBA Rookie of the Year honors.
+After a two-year title drought in 1990 and 1991, she rebounded with a career-best four titles in the 1992 season.
+In 1998, she won two titles and led the PWBA in earnings and average to earn her first and only PWBA Player of the Year award.

-On her debut as a youth bowler, she earned one gold and three silver medals at the Asian Youth Championships in 1985 held in Jakarta, Indonesia.
-Representing Australia at the 1988 Seoul Olympic Games was a career milestone leading up to the PWBA.